ajakaja/ajakaja.github.io/_posts/2018-06-15-geometric-mean.md

 Here's the basic reason, though:

-* You want to use a geometric mean (or to log-transform, in general) is if it makes more sense for your data to be multiplied together, rather than added together.
+* You want to use a geometric mean if it makes more sense for your data to be multiplied together, rather than added together.

 (In fact, it may as well just be called a 'multiplicative mean', and then let's call the arithmetic mean the 'additive mean' at the same time.)